Digital Waste Tracking goes live October 2026

 DWT-Ready Assessments

-Industries We Audit
+Industries We Review

 Specialist knowledge of the compliance requirements unique to your sector.

-Compliance Audit FAQs
+Compliance Review & Setup FAQs

-Most audits are completed within 5–10 working days from the initial consultation.
+Most reviews are completed within 5–10 working days from the initial consultation.
 The on-site or remote assessment typically takes half a day to a full day depending on the complexity of your operations.
 You'll receive the full compliance report, gap analysis, and action plan within 5 working days of the assessment.

-How much does a compliance audit cost?
+How much does a compliance review and setup cost?

-Audit fees typically range from £500 to £2,000 depending on the size and complexity of your operations, the number of sites, and the volume and variety of battery types you handle.
+Review fees typically range from £500 to £2,000 depending on the size and complexity of your operations, the number of sites, and the volume and variety of battery types you handle.
 We provide a fixed-price quote after the initial consultation so there are no surprises.

-What regulations does the audit cover?
+What regulations does the review cover?

-The audit covers the Waste Batteries and Accumulators Regulations 2009, ADR (Agreement concerning the International Carriage of Dangerous Goods by Road), WEEE Regulations, Environmental Permitting Regulations, and Digital Waste Tracking requirements.
+The review covers the Waste Batteries and Accumulators Regulations 2009, ADR (Agreement concerning the International Carriage of Dangerous Goods by Road), WEEE Regulations, Environmental Permitting Regulations, and Digital Waste Tracking requirements.
 We also assess against relevant health and safety legislation for battery storage and handling.

 Know Exactly Where You Stand